 Regeneration in Johannesburg has seen the transformation of areas that, for years, were declared no-go zones as a result of urban decay and crime.
-The Maboneng precinct east of the city is one of them.
+The Maboneng Precinct east of the city is one of these transformed areas.

 In 2008, developer Jonathan Liebmann bought old construction offices and warehouses dating from the 1900s.
-He collaborated with acclaimed sustainable architect Enrico Daffonchio in transforming the industrial space into a cultural oasis that is now Arts on Main, one of Maboneng’s two main building complexes.
+He collaborated with acclaimed sustainable architect Enrico Daffonchio to transform the industrial space into a cultural oasis that is now Arts on Main, one of Maboneng’s two main building complexes.

-Arts on Main has a historic look and feel; it has retained its industrial aspect, with concrete-coloured walls and a metal fire escape that rises up to the second level of the building.
+Arts on Main has a historical look and feel – it has retained its industrial aspect, with concrete-coloured walls and a metal fire escape that rises up to the second level of the building.
 Visitors can take in the view of the urban landscape from the second-level metal balcony, while listening to the industrial noise generated by the factories that still operate in the area.

 The complex includes a combination of advertising agencies, retail space, art galleries and private studios.
 World-renowned South African artist William Kentridge was one of the first tenants to buy a space in the building.
-Other organisations in the building include the Goodman Gallery and Goethe Institute, as well as local design brand Love Jozi.
+Other organisations in the building include the Goodman Gallery Projects and local design brand Love Jozi.

 Main Street Life, the younger of Maboneng’s two developments, is a transformed 1970s industrial building that houses a variety of establishments.
 It opened its doors to the public in 2010.